autotelik/datashift/README.markdown

 To use Excel OLE and MS Excel are NOT required.

-Currently 1.9.3 not supported, but specs pass with all other main Rubies.
+Features a common Excel interface over both our own wrapper around Apache POI (JRuby) and spreadsheet gem (all main Rubies)

-Includes a wrapper around brilliant Apache POI libraries for anyone using JRuby.
+This means you can switch seamlessly between the two libraries, and if required drop down to make use of advanced features in the brilliant Apache POI libraries for anyone using JRuby.

 Guards are provided, and used internally, for mixed Ruby setups.
 Can be used like :

     if(DataShift::Guards::jruby? )
-        ..do something with Excel
+        ..do something with Apache
     else
-        ..do something with CSV
+        ..do something with speadsheet
     end

 ## Active Record - Import/Export